florianschanda/miss_hit/README.md

 ### Lexer

 The Lexer is more or less complete and works correctly.
-The following difficult features of the MATLAB are fully supported:
+The following difficult features/bugs of the MATLAB (R) are fully supported:

 * Adding anonymous commas in matrices, so that the parser will always see a comma-separated row and does not have to care about